benfff85/advent-of-code-2019/README.md

 Extracted the grid printing functionality into a reusable GridPrinter class.

 Later used recursion to solve part 1 fully.
+Part 2 was easy, considering extracting grid helper methods but haven't yet.